tmarketin/Advent-of-Code-2016/README.md

 Day 8:

 Not particularly elegant, but hopefully readable code.
 It uses the \<chrono\> and \<thread\> libraries for pausing every 50 miliseconds, and changes color of the output while drawing the screen after each command.

+day8.dat is a slightly modified version of the original input for easier parsing and reading.

+Day 9:
+Recursive version is _significantly_ faster.